The Thrive For Good Growing Food Course

 This is called a polyculture (as opposed to a monoculture).
 Although it could be as simple as mixing everything together all throughout the bed, there’s usually a little more order than that.

-Polycultures can suppress weeds by having plants at different heights with different types of leaves that more thoroughly shade the soil, as well as different chemicals put out into the soil that stop some weeds from germinating.
+Polycultures can suppress weeds by having plants with varying heights and leaf types that more thoroughly shade the soil, as well as by releasing different chemicals into the soil that prevent some weeds from germinating.

-A polyculture can confuse pests while also providing habitat for predators of those pests.
+A polyculture can confuse pests while also providing habitat for their predators.

-It can also make better use of soil nutrients, water, and temperature fluctuations.
+It can also utilize soil nutrients, water, and temperature fluctuations more effectively.
 In some years, some crops do better than others, so if you have each area of the garden planted with multiple crops, you’ll be more likely to have something do well.

 Yields from each crop are usually lower, but overall yields from a given area are higher.

-This can be as informal as mixing many plants all together in a bed, or, if you want to keep things cleaner, you can do 1 row of X and then 1 row of Y, etc.
+This can be as informal as mixing many plants together in a bed, or, if you want to keep things cleaner, you can do one row of X and then one row of Y, and so on.

 The most important thing to remember is that many herbs are useful companions, so I encourage you to plant them liberally among your vegetables.